How do I know when to sign up if I don't know when my kids are swimming?

-Starter: Requires prior certification through the MCSL.
-Starter is responsible for giving the command to start the race, operating the starting equipment, and assuring (with the referee) that no one false starts.
+Starter: This role requires prior certification through the MCSL.
+The starter is responsible for giving the command to start the race, operating the starting equipment, and assuring (with the referee) that no one false starts.

-Chief Judge: Certification as a Referee or Stroke and Turn Official is required.
-Chief Judge works at the Relay Carnival with the Referee to approve disqualifications at the far end of the pool.
+Chief Judge: Certification as a Referee and Stroke and Turn Official is required.
+The Chief Judge works at the Relay Carnival with the Referee to approve disqualifications at the far end of the pool.
 The Chief Judge also approves disqualifications at the far end of the pool during B meets.

 Other Pool Side Jobs

-Pool Set-Up / Clean Up: Easier job, but you will have an early start for Home A meets.
-The pool needs to be ready with shade shelters, tables, sound system, chairs, clerk of course area.
+Pool Set-Up / Clean Up: The pool needs to be ready with shade shelters, tables, sound system, chairs, clerk of course area, and more.
 A team of 5-6 people can get this done within an hour.
 MVF allows LM free use of the pool for the summer swim season, their only ask is that we clean up after ourselves & put everything back.

-Ribbon Writers: Responsible for attaching labels to ribbons during the meet and organizing their distribution to swimmers in specially designated ribbon folders.
+Ribbon Writers: These volunteers are responsible for attaching labels to ribbons during the meet and organizing their distribution to swimmers in specially designated ribbon folders.

-Runner: Responsible for taking the time sheets from the Head Timer and delivering to the Automation person after each event.
-(Same responsibility for A and B meets).
+Runner: This person is responsible for taking the time sheets from the Head Timer and delivering them to the Automation person after each event.
 It is quite common for older swimmers who aren’t participating in the meet to assume this role for SSL hours.

 Concessions are important for the swim team budget, a big part of which contributes to our coaches' salaries.
-LM swim team also subsidizes the costs of the season-ending banquet for each family with funds raised from concessions, and covers other equipment and operational costs with these funds.
+LM swim team also covers other equipment and operational costs with these funds.

 AND YES, IF YOU ARE WORKING CONCESSIONS, YOU CAN STEP AWAY TO WATCH YOUR CHILD SWIM.

 Concessions: This job requires managing concessions area set up, operations and clean-up throughout the meet.
-Along with a couple of helpers, the manager ensures that tables are set up, food & utensil wash stations established, coolers are filled with ice, sodas and water, and food is prepared and displayed in accordance with food safety standards (most of which are just common sense, by the way).
-S/he also makes sure that hospitality for timers and officials is prepared and laid out, and that the ice chests by the diving boards remain stocked with water and ice for timers and officials during the meet.
-S/he ensures that the concessions helpers are on task with prep, sales and re-stock from inventory, and that concessions operates cleanly and efficiently.
+Along with a couple of helpers, the manager ensures that tables are set up, food & utensil wash stations established, coolers are filled with ice, sodas and water, and food is prepared and displayed in accordance with food safety standards.
+They ensure that the concessions helpers are on task with prep, sales and re-stock from inventory, and that concessions operates cleanly and efficiently.
 About 20 minutes before the end of the meet, volunteers can begin cleaning & storing utensils and serving pans, putting away unused and perishable food, and getting ready to break down the concessions area for general pool usage.
 Other clean-up tasks include draining the coolers of ice and restoring unsold drinks to the storage area, and cleaning off tables and re-storing them in the swim team storage area.

-Set-Up, Sales, Prep, Clean-Up.
-Helpers will wash and cut fruit, restock pans of food, check & refill the coolers with ice and drinks, wrap sandwiches in foil, wash knives & trays and tin foil pans, take money and make change.
-Please be prepared to help as the leads (see above) direct.
-If you have a health issue that limits what you can do, by all means let us know; otherwise, don't just park in front of the cash box and wait out the chaos around you -- pitch in!
+Set-Up, Sales, Prep, Clean-Up: Helpers will wash and cut fruit, restock pans of food, check & refill the coolers with ice and drinks, wrap sandwiches in foil, wash knives & trays and tin foil pans, take money and make change.
+Please be prepared to help as the leads direct.
+If you have a health issue that limits what you can do, by all means let us know.

 Griller/Asst.
-Griller: LM offers fried egg sandwiches on English muffins with cheese and bacon at home Saturday A meets.
-If you know of someone who has a passion for their grill – this job is for them.
-Burgers & hot dogs are also offered at Home B meets & for an early lunch at Home A meets.
+Griller: If you know of someone who has a passion for their grill – this job is for them.
+They prepare and cook the hot food items at the morning and evening meets.

 Bagels/Donuts Pre-Order, Pick-Up and Delivery: Great jobs for first-timers, but they'll take some planning and dependability is a must.
-You do the pre-order, pick-up and delivery to the pool;we ask that you remain at the pool for an additional 30-45 minutes to help with set-up for concessions, automation or sportswear as needed.
+You do the pre-order, pick-up and delivery to the pool; we ask that you remain at the pool for an additional 30-45 minutes to help with set-up for concessions as needed.

 Officials Hospitality: We like to ensure that the visiting team is fed & watered, as people working a meet are unable to dive our to concessions anytime they want to.
-LM prides itself of being gracious hosts; this role includes taking water around during the meet, arranging snacks & drinks for half time in the LMCC & clean up.
+LM prides itself of being gracious hosts; this role includes arranging snacks & drinks for half time in the LMCC & clean up.